Nararinyan/fractioncalc-cli/README.md

 # fractioncalc-cli
-A cli-based fraction calculator inspired by Ashyraffa
+A cli-based fraction calculator inspired by Ashyraffa32's [FractionCalc](https://ashyraffa32.github.io/FractionCalcSite)

 I made this because I was really impressed with the fractioncalc by Ashyraffa.
-I vibecoded this with claude AI, so if there's any flaws just tell me
+I vibecoded this with claude AI, so if there's any flaws just tell me!

 to use, copy this command to your terminal